Sign up for the Spiritual Life Bulletin by Email

 Where was my annoyed response coming from?

 Digging deeper, I discovered long-lost feelings of abandonment.
-That’s right; I’ve got issues like everybody else.
 I began to remember times in my past, involving some close friends, that fueled a lie I held in my heart.
 I believed I wasn’t worth keeping close, that I’m not worth the hassle.

-Circumstances beyond our control ended the friendship.
+Circumstances beyond control ended that friendship.
 It wasn’t anyone’s fault that I felt left behind.
-I let feelings of rejection fester so much that I became a people pleaser.
-I couldn’t control the fact that Joey had to move away, but I can determine whether to accept lies or the truth in my heart.
-From then on, I was so careful about how I acted because I was always afraid of one of my friends losing interest in me.
-I encouraged that false state of mind, until I finally gave it to God.
-When I need comfort in knowing that His love for me is unshakable, I read from John 15:9-17.
+But I let it affect me to the point of where I became a people pleaser.
+From then on, I was so careful about how I acted because I was always afraid of my friends losing interest in me.
+I perpetuated that false state of mind, until I finally gave it to God.
+Now, when I need comfort in knowing that His love for me is unshakable, I read from John 15:9-17.

 "As the Father has loved me, so have I loved you.
 Now remain in my love.
 If you obey my commands, you will remain in my love, just as I have obeyed my Father's commands and remain in his love.
 I have told you this so that my joy may be in you and that your joy may be complete.
 My command is this: Love each other as I have loved you.
 Greater love has no one than this, that he lay down his life for his friends.
 You are my friends if you do what I command.
 I no longer call you servants, because a servant does not know his master's business.
 Instead, I have called you friends, for everything that I learned from my Father I have made known to you.
 You did not choose me, but I chose you and appointed you to go and bear fruit—fruit that will last.
 Then the Father will give you whatever you ask in my name.
 This is my command: Love each other.
 (NIV)

 In that moment when Jesus instructs us to care for one another, He also is reaffirming His love for us.
-Unlike fallible friends we may have during our lives, He will be a true and constant friend you can turn to at anytime.
-And don’t let your bad experiences influence the way you see Him.
-I had to convince my heart to accept the fact that He’ll never leave me standing alone.
+Unlike everchanging relationships, He is and will be a true and constant friend you can turn to at anytime.

 "Never will I leave you; never will I forsake you."
 Hebrews 13:5 (NIV)